 Also, visit The Center for Sports Law & Policy.

-Adjunct Professor Randy Grossman (Sports Law and Professional Sports Law) a graduate of Thomas Jefferson School of Law he has represented numerous major league baseball players.
+Adjunct Professor Randy Grossman (Introduction to Sports Law and Professional Sports Law) a graduate of Thomas Jefferson School of Law he has represented numerous major league baseball players.
 He currently serves as an Adjunct Professor of Law and member of the Board of Trustees at Thomas Jefferson and teaches both Professional Sports Law and Trial Practice.
 Professor Grossman is certified as a player agent by the Major League Baseball Player’s Association and represents former players as well, such as Hall of Famer Dave Winfield and 7-time All-Star Tim Raines.
 During the course of his career, he has worked with players ranging from Hank Aaron to Willie Mays.
 Professor Grossman began as a sportscaster for an NBC television affiliate on the nightly news.
 From there, he went to work for former L.A.
 Dodger and San Diego Padre Steve Garvey, who had a sports marketing company, where Professor Grossman was exposed to the world of corporate marketing and endorsements for professional athletes.
 During this period, he worked with clients such as Magic Johnson, Tony Gwynn and Robin Ventura, pairing them with companies such as Canon, Xerox and Rawlings.
 Professor Grossman now advises the Sports Law Society and helps organize the National Sports Law Negotiation Competition, PAD Mock Trial Competitions held in Las Vegas and Washington, D.C. and the National Baseball Arbitration Competition held at Tulane University Law School.
 Professor Grossman has traveled to Africa and China on Major League Baseball goodwill tours.
 He has attended Major League Baseball games at 29 of the 30 current stadiums.

 Adjunct Professor Jack A. Green (Amateur Sports Law and International Sports Law) Jack A. Green has served as Professor of Management at Wentworth Institute of Technology since his retirement from Converse Inc. From 2002-2007 he was also Department Head for the Department of Humanities, Social Sciences and Management.
 From 1972-2002 he was employed by Converse, the global athletic footwear and apparel company as its Senior Vice President Administration, General Counsel and Secretary.
 Mr. Green was responsible for Converse’s legal, intellectual property, real estate, human resources, investor relations, apparel, information technology, licensing and facilities management functions.
 Additionally, he served as Corporate Secretary, Chairman of the Pension and Benefits Committee and Vice President, General Counsel and Director of all worldwide subsidiaries.
 Mr. Green has served as a Director and Chairman of the Board of Arrow Mutual Liability Insurance Company from 1997 to the present.
 From 2000 to 2012 he was Adjunct Professor of Business Law at Tufts University.
 Currently, he is a member of the Board of Commissioners of the International Assembly for Collegiate Business Education.
 Mr. Green also serves as General Counsel and/or Business Consultant for numerous companies including, Ma-Shan Iron & Steel Company, Converse Mexico, Converse Argentina, Seligence LLC, Freedom Innovations, Inc. and Patriot Benefits LLC.
 He holds Bachelor of Business Administration and Juris Doctor Degrees from the University of Michigan.
 He has guest lectured widely, including at Harvard Business and Law Schools, the University of Notre Dame Law School and Princeton University.
 He currently teaches International Sports Law at Thomas Jefferson Law School in San Diego, CA and Business Law at Miracosta College in Oceanside, CA.